Dhghomon/easy_rust/README.md

 3
 ```

 You can give it a different number though if you want - Rust doesn't care and can use it in the same way.
-Just add an `=` and your number to an arm that you want to have a number.
-You don't have to give all the arms a number.
+Just add an `=` and your number to the variant that you want to have a number.
+You don't have to give all of them a number.
 But if you don't, Rust will just add 1 from the arm before to give it a number.

 ```rust
 enum Star {